 In the Wishmaster movies, they're locked in an eternal war with the demonic Djinn, with the Djinn noting that he's trampled their wings beneath his feet in his conquests.
 They can manifest themselves by possessing a human, have healing hands, and swords that can kill the otherwise immortal Djinn.
 Their morality varies, as some like Michael are undeniably good, while others are very much in Knight Templar territory in their quest to defeat the Djinn.

-In Knowing, it's not clear whether the "whisperer people" are angels, aliens or both.
+In Knowing, it's not clear whether the "whisperer people"are angels, aliens or both.
 They have spaceships like aliens, and in one scene the wispy light around their bodies looks like wings, like angels.
 (Also the movie hints the final event is the second coming of Christ.)
 Whatever they are, they act creepy, mysterious, and threatening.
-They speak in whispers as their child given name implies, shoot light out of their mouths and tell of future events.
+They speak in whispers as their name implies, shoot light out of their mouths and tell of future events.

 Dora Wilk's angels looks like beautiful humans and only most the most powerful (or lucky, if God's in good mood) has wings and ability to turn on their evil-punishing Battle Aura.
 They are not Nigh Invulnerable, although only a archangelic blade can kill them for real and their super-strong muscles make them formidable enemies.
 They're granted free will, although God can punish them with the Fall if they screw up massively.